All right, our two Sean Hannity show toll-free at 800-941-Sean.

 You have to be able to have confidence that your country's protecting your borders.

-Ted Newton, by the way, is you know, is also endorsed.
+Ted Newton, by the way, is also endorsed.

-And finally, the pursuit of happiness, which is about not just capitalism, although that's a huge element, the freedom for regulation, the ability to do and live your dream, but also that that allow your faith to sing, to be able to say what you see.
+And finally, the pursuit of happiness, which is about not just capitalism, although that's a huge element, freedom from regulations, the ability to do and live your dream, but also to allow your faith to sing, to be able to say what you see.

 And that is what has changed the most in America.